employehrdey-creator/HR-Employee-Attrition-Dashboard/README.md

 order by left__employees  desc limit 5;

-• 10 Does overtime affect attrition?
+• 10 Does overtime affect attrition-

 select Overtime,count(*) as left_employes,
 round(sum(case when Attrition="Yes" then 1 else 0 end)*100/count(*),2) as overtime_attrition_rate
 from employee_attrition
 group by overtime;

-• 11 Count gender employess
+• 11 Count gender employess -

 select gender,count(*) as Gender_count
 from employee_attrition
 group by  gender;

-• 12 gender attrition rate
+• 12 gender attrition rate-

 select gender,count(*) as left_employes,
 round(sum(case when Attrition="Yes" then 1 else 0 end)*100/count(*),2) as overtime_attrition_rate
 from employee_attrition
 group by gender;

-• 13 MonthlyIncome group
+• 13 MonthlyIncome group-

 SELECT
     CASE
         WHEN MonthlyIncome > 12000 THEN 'High Salary'